 With Healthy Aging month in full swing, one of the preeminent fields of research at Florida State University is in the spotlight.

-A Florida State University researcher has been awarded a $2.2 million grant from the National Institutes of Health to study sleep-related brain function in Alzheimer’s disease, a progressive disorder that affects memory and behavior in millions of Americans.
+A Florida State University researcher has received a five-year, $1.86 million grant from the National Institutes of Health to study how a little-understood part of the brain affects our sense of smell.

 Florida State University welcomed 12 new inductees into its prestigious Garnet & Gold Scholar Society this summer.